Hurence/logisland/logisland-documentation/tutorials/iiot-opc-ua.rst

         kc.worker.tasks.max: 1
         kc.connector.offset.backing.store: memory
         kc.connector.properties: |
-          defaultRefreshPeriodMillis=500
-          dataPublicationPeriodMillis=1000
-          defaultSocketTimeoutMillis=10000
+          session.publicationRate=PT1S
+          connection.socketTimeoutMillis=10000
           server.uri=opc.tcp://sandbox:53530/OPCUA/SimulationServer
-          tags=ns=5;s=Sawtooth1
+          tags.id=ns=5;s=Sawtooth1
+          tags.sampling.rate=PT0.5S
+          tags.stream.mode=SUBSCRIBE

 In particular, we have

 * A tag to be read: *"ns=5;s=Sawtooth1"*
-* The tag will be subscribed to be refreshed each 0.5s *(defaultRefreshPeriodMillis)*
+* The tag will be subscribed and sampled each 0.5s
-* The data will be published by the opc server each second (*dataPublicationPeriodMillis*)
+* The data will be published by the opc server each second (*session.publicationRate*)

 Full connector documentation is on javadoc of class ``com.hurence.logisland.connect.opc.ua.OpcUaSourceConnector``